How to Make a Feather Headband: 28 DIYs

 Flaunt the red Indian look by wearing this tribal feather headband.
-You would need elastic, hot glue gun, needle and thread, beads, strong cord, feathers and a strip of fabric for this one.
+You would need construction paper or cardstock, feathers, glue, scissors and crayons for this one.

 Marabou feathers, tulle and a fabric flower are the main ingredients of this fascinator headband.
 Tulle that is hot glued to the band give it the appearance of a veil.

 A combination of fabric flowers and peacock feathers look cute on a toddler’s head.
 You can embellish the elastic headband with a brooch or rhinestones.